ForrestTrepte/bonsai-simulink/README.md

 7. Steps 5 and 6 are repeated until an episode End event or an error occurs
 8. Upon an episode End event, the model will close and the Bonsai toolbox will create a new Episode.
 Steps 2-8 will repeat.

 Another area to call out is the `episodeStartCallback` function.
 Again, it is not necessary to change anything, but the code is present here to understand what is happening under the hood.
 When Bonsai initiates a training session, a callback is fired and handled here.
 This allows the user to configure their model environment and set parameters to what their model requires.
 It is also in this command that the user starts their simulation.
 Some users may choose to pass just the `mdl` to `sim()` while others have more dynamic SimulationInput requirements.
 Each time you start a new training Episode in Bonsai, the Bonsai brain will send initial start up parameters that can be used to initialize the model to set it to various states.

 ## Uploading and Scaling Your Model

 Once you have exported your model and validated that it works locally, you can zip the entire contents of the project folder that contains the exported Simulink Model.
 The below uses the Moab model as an example:

-For example, if your folder structure is:

 ```
 moab